aesteve/nubes/README.md

 The main idea is to provide a different way to declare your routes than you'd do in a standard vertx-web project by providing a set of hopefully useful annotations / utilities on top of vertx-web.

 The framework is designed to be fully extensible so that you can register and use your own annotations, types, marshallers, ...
 A good example on how to extend the framework is [Nubes Hibernate](http://github.com/aesteve/nubes-hibernate), a set of additionnal utilities (annotations, interceptors, ...) designed to help you deal with Hibernate/JPA on top of Nubes.
+You can also have a look at [nubes-mongo](http://github.com/aesteve/nubes-mongo), a Mongo ORM on top of Nubes.

+If you're interested in how a real-life project built with Nubes would look like, you can have a look at [Projuice](http:/github.com/aesteve/projuice), a simple project manager built with Nubes framework and Mongo.
+You'll see how real-life REST API controllers look like, how to deal with a MongoDB database very easily, how to handle authentication in your own way, and how to write unit-testing.

 Keep in mind that at the end of the day, vertx-web's router is still there and fully accessible if you find yourself stuck in an edge case Nubes isn't designed to handle.
 This way, you should never, ever be stucked.
-You just have a set of additional utilities at your disposal.
+You just have a set of additional utilities at your disposal to declare your web routes in another way (a SpringMVC-ish way), to declare and inject services if you don't have a DI framework at your disposal, or to write Verticles differently.

 ## For the impatient, here's a basic example :